GitRzh/owl/README.md

 # OWL — On-call Wise Listener

-> A local mental wellness companion that listens, responds with warmth, and gently nudges you toward a smile — powered by a RAG-backed language model, real-time face emotion detection, and voice I/O.
+> A local mental wellness companion that listens, responds with warmth, and reads how you're actually doing — through your words, your voice, and your face.

 ---

 ## What it does

 You open OWL and start talking.
-That's it.
-There's no form to fill out, no profile to create.
-OWL reads what you type (or say), reads your face if you let it, and responds like something that genuinely cares about how you're doing.
+No profile, no setup.
+It reads what you type or say, picks up on your facial expression if the camera is on, and responds like something that genuinely pays attention.

-Behind that simplicity is a layered system.
-The language model pulls from a curated set of clinical mental health documents to ground its responses in real guidance.
-It watches the emotional weight of your messages over time and, when it senses a sustained low mood, quietly introduces a smile challenge — a small, optional moment of levity that asks you to hold a real smile for three seconds.
-No pressure.
-You can skip it.
+The language model is backed by a set of clinical mental health documents, so its responses have some grounding.
+It tracks the emotional weight of your messages over time.
+If things stay heavy, it may suggest a smile challenge — a camera-based moment where you hold a real smile for three seconds.
+Low-stakes, optional, skippable.

 **What it can do:**
-- Hold a flowing, context-aware conversation using a RAG-backed LLM (Groq / Llama)
+- Hold a flowing, context-aware conversation using a RAG-backed LLM
-- Detect your facial emotions in real time using face-api.js (runs fully in the browser)
+- Route heavier or escalated messages to a larger model automatically
-- Score the emotional weight of your messages server-side and nudge toward positivity when needed
+- Detect your facial expressions in real time via face-api.js (runs entirely in the browser)
-- Run a smile challenge: camera-based, hold-to-confirm, with a live meter
+- Score the emotional weight of your messages server-side and gently nudge toward a smile challenge when needed
-- Speak its responses aloud in a male or female voice via Edge TTS
+- Speak responses aloud in a male or female voice via Edge TTS
-- Transcribe your voice input using Whisper (Groq-hosted)
+- Transcribe voice input using Whisper (Groq-hosted)
 - Summarize long conversations automatically to stay within context limits
-- Block jailbreak attempts using both regex and semantic similarity detection
+- Block jailbreak attempts using regex and semantic similarity detection

 ---